facebookarchive/caffe2/_docs/getting-started/mac.md

 [![Build Status](https://travis-ci.org/caffe2/caffe2.svg?branch=master)](https://travis-ci.org/caffe2/caffe2)

-Mac build is currently in testing.
-Use Ubuntu or Docker if you want the easiest install route.
+The Mac build works easiest with Anaconda.
+Always pull the latest from github, so you get any build fixes.
 See the Troubleshooting section below for tips.

 ### Required Dependencies

 [Anaconda](https://www.continuum.io/downloads).
 Python 2.7 version is needed for Caffe2, and Anaconda is recommended.
+See below for a brew/pip install path instead of Anaconda.

 [Homebrew](https://brew.sh/).
 Install Homebrew or use your favorite package manager to install the following dependencies: